A Halloween Horror Story of Scary Sex Toys That Simply Won’t Die

 We’ve been raising awareness about phthalates in sex toys for years.
 Phthalates are chemicals used to make plastics soft and flexible.
 Since 1999, they’ve been banned from children’s toys in the EU due to research linking them to potential risks, including effects on sexual development and fertility.

 Sex toys made from jelly or PVC often contain phthalates.
-Years ago, most sex toys were made from jelly, leaving consumers with very limited options.
+Years ago, most sex toys were made from jelly, leaving consumers with minimal options.

 In recent years, there’s been a shift, with most sex toys now made from body-safe materials like silicone and TPR.
 So why are these 'Freddy Kruegers' of the sex toy world - those still containing harmful phthalates - still creeping onto sex toy websites?